 The Centre for Media, Technology and Democracy examines how media and emerging technologies shape democracy.

 The rapidly shifting digital landscape is reshaping our society, our economy, and our democracy.
-The Centre for Media, Technology and Democracy (MTD) at McGill University is an interdisciplinary research centre dedicated to understanding and responding to the social, political, and policy challenges posed by our evolving information ecosystem and digital technologies.
+The Centre for Media, Technology and Democracy (CMTD) at McGill University is an interdisciplinary research centre dedicated to understanding and responding to the social, political, and policy challenges posed by our evolving information ecosystem and digital technologies.

 Canadians Don't Trust AI.
 Here's How to Fix That.